tgaff/turbolinks_challenge/README.md

 ##Instructions

-This lab does not have a database!
-Just clone, bundle, and run `rails server`.
-Then launch the home page ("/") in your browser.
+Just clone, bundle, `rake db:setup` and then run `rails server`.

+#### Challenge 1 - Whack A Mole

+Use `remote: true` to make the delete request.
+Be sure to tie your javascript into the appropriate [jquery_ujs](https://github.com/rails/jquery-ujs/wiki/ajax) ajax events.

+Visit [localhost:3000/whack_a_mole](http://localhost:3000/whack_a_mole) to get started.
+You should be able to gray-out the image and disable the button after each mole is deleted.
+Make sure the page isn't refreshing!

+#### Challenge 2 - Color Changer

-You should work exclusively in your javascript directory: `app/assets/javascripts/`.
+**For this challenge you should work exclusively in your javascript directory: `app/assets/javascripts/`.**

-#### Challenge 1 - Color Changer

 When you click on a color page, your background color should change to match the name of the color in your url path.
 Can you fix the current javascript?